Why do we teach Physical Education?

 Message from the Subject Leader

-My name is Graeme Hadwin and as well as being one of the school’s senior leaders, I am also a Sport Scientist.
+My name is Graeme Hadwin and as well as being one of the school’s senior leaders, I am also a Sport Specialist.
 I have a passion for all types of health and fitness.
 I believe that sports and exercise can have a massive impact on, not only the direct physical health of a person, but also on their long term mental well-being, confidence, resilience, communication (both speaking and listening), team building skills and organisational abilities.
 I keep up to date with the latest techniques used in the teaching of Physical Education, I am a member of the Association for Physical Education.
 I lead PE at St Silas and I ensure that all the staff receive training and advice from all the specialist coaches who work with the children and the school.

 Sports Clubs